Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear

-In Section \S~\ref{subsec:jmas_results}, we delve into the intricate degeneracies that emerge among cosmological parameters, intrinsic alignment (IA) parameters, and luminosity function (LF) parameters.
+In Section \S~\ref{subsec:jmas_results}, we compare forecast cosmological results within our full joint analysis framework as compared to a standard analysis approach, and discuss the degeneracies that emerge among cosmological parameters, intrinsic alignment (IA) parameters, and luminosity function (LF) parameters.
+We find that our approach can produce cosmological parameter constraints which are broadly comparable to that of a standard approach while allowing for greater physical interpretability.
+We do observe a modest decrease in the precision of some cosmological parameter constraints when we incorporate the modelling of a luminosity function into our framework.
+However, this slight reduction in precision is arguably compensated for by the significant advantages gained through a more comprehensive and physically motivated modelling approach.

 Notably, we uncover interdependencies within the LF parameter sets and observe their interactions with the broader set of cosmological and IA parameters.
-This revelation underscores the intrinsic connection between the luminosity function and the cosmic landscape it describes.
-The interpretation of these findings reveals that such degeneracies are not unexpected, given the physical significance of luminosity function parameters.

 Luminosity function parameters, $\phi_0^*$, $P$, $M_0^*$, $Q$, and $\alpha$, have a direct impact on the abundance and properties of galaxies as a function of redshift.
 Consequently, variations in these LF parameters can influence the observed redshift distribution of source galaxies, which in turn affects cosmic shear measurements.